rpbouman/huey/README.md

 The export dialog lets you export query results in various file formats like csv, parquet, or JSON.
 Each file type has its own tab with settings specific to that format.

-Note: the format-specific options configured in the Export dialog are in general also applied when downloading the contents of a datasource from the datasource tab.
+Note: the format-specific options configured in the Export dialog are in general also applied when downloading the contents of a datasource from the [Datasource tab](#datasource-tab).

 ### Delimited text
 Use this to export delimited text, like CSV and TSV.
 Delimited text settings: